|

 - The last program ever heard on KXOL was

 the Rocky Davis Show.
-The last song played was Peace in the Valley.
+The last song played was Elvis Presley's Peace in the Valley.

 by saying, "This was KXOL".
 On the air with him were John